 It all starts with simple easy fixes that anyone can do!
 You’ve probably at least one or two of these tips, but we hope everyone takes away a new idea for eco-friendly travel.

-Why Eco Friendly Travel?
+Why Care About Eco Friendly Travel?

-It has to do with what I’ve seen in life and what is left on my “bucket list.”
-I’ve seen hummingbirds in the Ecuadorian rainforests, followed elephants traversing the desert, dove into the wonders of the Indian Ocean, and wandered serene bamboo forests in Japan.
+It has to do with what we’ve seen in life and what is left on our “bucket list.”
+We’ve seen hummingbirds in the Ecuadorian rainforests, followed elephants traversing the desert, dove into the wonders of the Indian Ocean, and wandered serene bamboo forests in Japan.
 The list could go on.

 Eco-Friendly Travel Tips

 Turn Off the Lights